DarkQuest-FNAL/DarkQuest/introduction.md

 The DarkQuest detector
 The detector setup would be a version of the SeaQuest/SpinQuest spectrometer, but with an added Electromagnetic Calorimeter (Ecal).
-The spectrometer is made of hodoscopes (scintillator planes) and drift chambers.
+The spectrometer is made of magnets, hodoscopes (scintillator planes) and drift chambers.

 Here is the schematic of the DarkQuest experiment with the Ecal in red.